Magic-Abracadabra/Forever-Progression/README.md

 # 📨Forever Progression
 Your digital belongings will always have your marks🐾, and your marks are always yours.

-A usable, *decentralized*, **portable** way to save your progression after shutting down your media player.
+A usable, *decentralized*, **portable**, but not elegant way to save your progression after shutting down your media player.
 No internet required.
 No dependency on single device.
 Move your media files with your unique marks🐾 everywhere.
 # When will I need this?
 * You are watching a video **locally** on your phone, but you are unsatisfied with your experience with it, so you decide to continue your journey with your video on your computer, or even on your VR devices.
 * You are going to migrate your device, and you find your local player has saved your progression or some other interaction history elsewhere, fragmented in a mess ִֶָ𓂃 ࣪˖ ִֶָ་༘࿐ (you aren't sure if you are copying the right files because they are black-boxes)